scarv/miracle/experiments/memory-bus/bus-width/README.md

   - These extra bytes do not get committed to architectural state.
   - They are clearly visible in the T-test traces.

+- For pre-existing systems, we now know that this is an effect which can be identified reasonably easily.

+- For new systems being designed, we have some recommendations about how to augment a given bus standard, or bus standard implementation, to increase leakage resiliance.

 ### Discussion:

 - Though the results are not supprising from a micro-architecture point of